 I had finished up May with a lovely weekend but June began by not feeling so well.
 Uh oh.
 By the 2nd I knew I probably had strep.
 Going to a local clinic, a doc gave me antibiotics and said it was OK to go to work.
 By that night, I was sick enough to not be able to do much, even when a cockroach flew into my leg twice.
 Twice.
 Que flashbacks to all the reading I had done about the inhumane work habits of Korea.
 And yet I had still signed up like a chump.

-I had hoped that I’d be one of the rare few to luck out and get into one of the better hagwons but it was already proving itself not to be.
+I had hoped that I’d be one of the rare few to luck out and get into one of the better hagwons but, besides Mun*** being the only one being straight-out nasty to me, it was already proving itself not to be enough to outweigh the good.
 I felt like I had sold myself into being indentured and while I didn’t worry about violence, I did worry about being kicked out of the country without getting paid.
 It was just the beginning so at least my internal tank for dealing with that particular kind of BS was still full.
 Even for someone like me who things came a little harder to.
 I had a few months in me before the BS that sent teachers running for the hills started getting to me too much.
 It was indeed lame through.
 Especially with that head teacher, the person I should have been able to go to with questions, already despising me for no solid reason.
 It would have already sucked but he was a pro at making it unbearable.

 I was amazed with the stuff Western teachers dealt with at a typical hagwon.
 Being expected to figure things out on our own and the Korean teachers so often being wrong themselves when actually trying to communicate something (usually telling us what we did wrong) because of their limited grasp of English.
 Yeah…English teachers, more like tutors, who struggled to speak English.
 I may have been on an island in a island where little English was spoken but I still found that ironic.